vittin/LessonPlan/README.md

 # Important Note

-Lesson plan created for my school.
-Include RESTfull admin panel and read-only page for students.
+Lesson plan was created for my school.
+It contains RESTfull admin panel and read-only page for students.
-However, version at planlekcji.esy.es has unlocked admin account (no password) for show full functionality, i don't response for any content which may appear there.
+However, version at planlekcji.esy.es has unlocked admin account (no password) for show full functionality, so i don't response for any content which may appear there.

 # Page for student